Nuitka/Nuitka-website/pages/roadmap.rst

  Features to be added for 0.6.19
 #################################

+List of things, we are aiming for to be included in that release.

 [ ] Compression of onefile with bootstrap before Python3.5, so far it's there for 3.5 or higher only.

 [ ] Better scalability